18F/handbook/_pages/business-units/18f/chapters/engineering.md

 Your facilitator is responsible for making sure you have the right amount and kind of project work.
 However, you're encouraged to get involved in finding projects you're interested in.
 To do this:

-- Review projects in the [staffing-and-resources repository](https://github.com/18F/staffing-and-resources/issues).
+- Review projects in the [staffing repository](https://github.com/18F/staffing-and-resources/issues).
 The issue threads will have lots of extraneous information, but look for issues tagged with the Engineering chapter.
 If you find a project you're interested in, comment on the issue or talk to your facilitator.
 - Look out for Project Q&A invites in your inbox and on the 18F Events calendar.
 These sessions get together product/engagement leads from projects in need of engineers.
 They will give you some information on the project and a chance to ask questions.
 - Talk to your facilitator.